The Architecture of Change — Chad Sasaki

 What it will do is give you a more accurate picture of what's actually happening in your life — and why the approaches you've already tried have had the limits they've had.
 That clarity, for most people, is itself a kind of relief.

 This guide is the written version of how I think.
-If something in it resonates — if it makes you feel genuinely seen — that's the point.
+If something in it resonates, that's the point.
 Not to sell you on a method, but to see if the way I see things is something you want to go deeper with.

 “Change doesn't come by forcefully modifying behavior or applying more effort.
 It comes from working at the level of consciousness — reprogramming the operating system that is rendering the reality we see around us.”